Merkel-cell carcinoma

-Merkel cell carcinoma (MCC) is a rare and aggressive skin cancer occurring in about three people per million members of the population.
-It is also known as cutaneous APUDoma, primary neuroendocrine carcinoma of the skin, primary small cell carcinoma of the skin, and trabecular carcinoma of the skin.
-Factors involved in the development of MCC include the Merkel cell polyomavirus (MCPyV or MCV), a weakened immune system, and exposure to ultraviolet radiation.
+Merkel cell carcinoma (MCC) is an aggressive skin cancer occurring in about three thousand persons per year in the United States.
+It is also known as cutaneous APUDoma, primary neuroendocrine carcinoma of the skin, primary small-cell carcinoma of the skin, and trabecular carcinoma of the skin.
+Factors involved in the development of MCC include the Merkel cell polyomavirus (MCPyV or MCV), a weakened immune system, or exposure to ultraviolet radiation.
 Merkel cell carcinoma usually arises on the head, neck, and extremities, as well as in the perianal region and on the eyelid.
-It is more common in people over sixty years old, Caucasian people, and males.
+It ‘most often presents in an older white population with a male predominance'; 'median age of presentation falls within the late seventh decade, despite a broad age range (fourth to tenth decades).’
 MCC is less common in children.

 Signs and symptoms

 Small spot on the left arm is Merkel cell cancer.

 Merkel cell carcinoma.
 Gross pathology specimen.

 Merkel cell carcinoma (MCC) usually presents as a firm nodule (up to 2 cm diameter) or mass (>2 cm diameter).
 These flesh-colored, red, or blue tumors typically vary in size from 0.5 cm (less than one-quarter of an inch) to more than 5 cm (2 inches) in diameter and may enlarge rapidly.
 Tumors can present as painless, tender or itchy, and other MCC manifestations as papules or plaques have also been reported.
 Although MCC may arise almost anywhere on the body, it is most commonly found in sun-exposed areas such as the head, neck, or extremities.
 Five key attributes of MCC were summarized in 2008 in the acronym AEIOU (Asymptomatic/lack of tenderness, Expanding rapidly, Immune suppression, Older than 50 years, and Ultraviolet-exposed site on a person with fair skin).
 Ninety percent of MCC's have three or more of those features.

 MCC is sometimes mistaken for other histological types of cancer, including basal cell carcinoma, squamous cell carcinoma, melanoma, lymphoma, and small cell carcinoma, or as a benign cyst.
 Merkel cell carcinomas have been described in children, but pediatric cases are very rare.

 Merkel cell cancers tend to invade locally, infiltrating the underlying subcutaneous fat, fascia, and muscle, and typically metastasize early in their natural history, most often to the regional lymph nodes.
 MCCs also spread aggressively through the blood vessels to many organs, particularly to the liver, lung, brain, and bone.